Froyj/katas-test/loops/basic-loops/step2.md

 Open the file `descendingCounter.js`{{open}}

-You must write a loop that print every number from 1 to 10 in the terminal.
+Complete the loop so it can print every number from 1 to 10 in the terminal.

 Once you want to test your solution, run :